This country-specific Q&A provides an overview of Restructuring & Insolvency laws and regulations applicable in Thailand.

 How do creditors and other stakeholders rank on an insolvency of a debtor?
 Do any stakeholders enjoy particular priority (e.g. employees, pension liabilities)?
 Could the claims of any class of creditor be subordinated (e.g. equitable subordination)?

-b) Creditors of the following costs and debts
+B. Unsecured creditors of the following costs and debts:

-taxes due within six months prior to the court order for receivership and wages of the debtor’s employees; and
+Taxes due within six months prior to the Court’s order for receivership and wages of the debtor’s employees; and

 Can a debtor’s pre-insolvency transactions be challenged?
 If so, by whom, when and on what grounds?
 What is the effect of a successful challenge and how are the rights of third parties impacted?

-Note that the request for cancellation or revocation as mentioned above,which may be requested under either bankruptcy or rehabilitation proceedings will not affect the rights of third parties who acquired the assets in good faith and for valuable consideration before the proceedingswere started.
+Note that a request for the cancellation or revocation of acts or transactions under the Bankruptcy Act will not impact the rights of third parties who purchased the assets in good faith and for a fair price before the bankruptcy proceedings began.